Scorpio Sky: Men of the Year and TNT Champion (2021–2022)

+Hiatuses; Sky Flight (2023–present)

+Sky returned after over a year off of television as a face on the July 8, 2023 episode of Collision, defeating Action Andretti.
+Sky returned to ROH on the September 28 edition of Ring of Honor Wrestling by defeating Tony Nese.
+At Final Battle, Sky helped his former tag team partner Ethan Page against Nese and Mark Sterling.
+Sky would continue to wrestle sporadically on ROH, defeating the likes of Fred Rosser and Darius Martin.
+On the August 17, 2024 episode of Rampage, Sky appeared in a backstage segment with Private Party.

+On July 5, 2025 at Collision 100, Sky returned after nearly a year off televsion, accepting and defeating Max Caster in his open challenge.
+Sky would also form an alliance with Top Flight (Dante Martin, Darius Martin, and Leila Grey) and his former SoCal Uncensored stablemate Christopher Daniels.
+The following week, the alliance was given the name "Sky Flight".

 Mixed martial arts career

 On August 28, 2011, Andrews made his mixed martial arts debut, defeating Jason Bell in the third round via referee stoppage due to strikes from the mount.

 On August 24, 2014, Andrews returned to the cage and defeated Jose Jovel at University of MMA "Fight Night 8" at 1 minute 57 seconds of the first round by submission via arm bar.

 On October 12, 2014, Andrews defeated James Hershey via second-round TKO (punches) at Mansion Fights 20.

 On March 8, 2015, Andrews suffered his first loss to Lance Bush via split decision at University of MMA Fight Night 9.

 On June 6, 2015, Andrews competed in and won a 4-man muay thai kickboxing tournament.